-Your online application is official only if you have received the payment confirmation email message from the Graduate Division.
+Your online application is official only if you have received the payment confirmation email from the Graduate Division.
 If you need help submitting the online application, contact email@example.com.

 Note: applicants may only apply to one degree program at UC Berkeley per admissions cycle.

 All applicants are required to submit two essays with their application.
 These are the Statement of Purpose and Personal History Statement.
 When you start your online application you will see the two prompts that should be answered in their entirety.
-For each essay please include your full name and "Statement of Purpose" or "Personal History Statement" as the title.
+For each essay please include your full name and "Statement of Purpose" or "Personal History Statement" as the heading.
 Although there is no minimum or maximum page limit responses should be reasonable in length.

-For more information regarding the personal history statement please click HERE.
 For more information regarding the statement of purpose please click HERE.

 The writing section is required of all applicants.
 Your application will not be reviewed if this section is missing.

 All international applicants from countries in which the official language is not English are required to take an English proficiency test.
 You may take the TOEFL or the IELTS to satisfy this requirement.
 You must take the TOEFL or IELTS even if some or all of your classes were taught in English.
 Please review the UC Berkeley policy on language proficiency for the minimum scores necessary to apply.